 Second of all, I will be totally honest.
 I’ve looked into these a bit, I’ve listened to doctors on podcasts, I’ve read studies…but when I started researching specifically for this podcast, I had a slightly different opinion on these substances and digging in more has actually changed my opinion of them so I’m excited to bring some clarity and voice my thoughts on these peptides, and hopefully help anyone who is considering them or is already on them.
 Here we go.

 Let’s start with the basics: What is semaglutide?
-The first type of semaglutide was Ozempic, which came on the market for use in 2017 and it’s a “medication” primarily designed to treat type 2 diabetes.
+The first type of semaglutide is Ozempic.
+It came on the market for use in 2017, and it’s a “medication” primarily designed to treat type 2 diabetes.
 It’s actually a bioidentical peptide, which is a short chain of amino acids, held together by peptide bonds and these are the building blocks of protein – which makes up almost everything in our body from, skin to hair, nails, to muscle.
 Semaglutide specifically belongs to a class of “drugs” called GLP-1 (glucagon like peptide) receptor agonists.
-It’s a bioidentical mimicry of the GLP1 peptide that is produced in our bodies by the small intestine, the colon, the pancreas and the brain in response to food that helps to regulate insulin secretion & blood sugar levels, slow down digestion and so much more which we’ll get into.
+Semaglutide, a bioidentical mimic of the GLP-1 peptide naturally produced in the small intestine, colon, pancreas, and brain in response to food.
+It helps regulate insulin secretion, blood sugar levels, slows digestion, and performs many other functions, which we’ll explore further.

 As of now, there are many different variations of this drug including Ozempic, Wegovy, Trulicity, and Mounjaro being the most popular so let’s talk about the differences between them.

-Then we have Mounjaro & Zepbound – these are actually not semaglutide but tirzepatide and it is very similar to GLP-1 agonist drugs but it’s part of a brand new class of drugs called GLP-1/GIP agonists so it is the glucagon like peptide and glucose-dependent insulinotropic polypeptide (GIP).
+Next, we have Mounjaro and Zepbound, which are not semaglutide but tirzepatide.
+It’s similar to GLP-1 agonists but belongs to a new class of drugs called GLP-1/GIP agonists, combining glucagon-like peptide and glucose-dependent insulinotropic polypeptide (GIP).
 When studied against Ozempic, after 40 weeks, the people taking it saw lowered A1C though it did take longer, and greater weight loss than semaglutide.
 The general starting dosage for tirzepatide is 2.5mg for 4 weeks increasing 2.5mg every 4 weeks after that up to 15mg.

 Then there’s compounded Semaglutide.
 I want to explain how compounded medications work because a lot of people aren’t really aware.
 We have brand name medications that are owned by big pharmaceutical companies like Pfizer, Novo Nordisk, Eli Lilly and others.
-Those would be like all the medications I just listed, Ozempic, Wegovy, etc. They have a patent on these specific drugs in these specific dosages, like the prefilled shot pens, or hormones that come in specific pill dosages.
+These are all the medications I just listed, Ozempic, Wegovy, etc. They have a patent on these specific drugs in these specific dosages, like the prefilled shot pens, or hormones that come in specific pill dosages.

 Okay, back to the drugs.
 How do they work and what are some of the benefits of them?